Catskill909/wordpress-login/README.md

-# WordPress Flutter Authentication App
+# WordPress Flutter Integration App

 > **IMPORTANT: NEVER PUSH TO GIT UNLESS EXPLICITLY REQUESTED BY THE USER**
 > **ALL CODE MUST BE THOROUGHLY TESTED BEFORE COMMITTING**

-A Flutter mobile application that integrates with WordPress authentication, allowing users to log in, register, and reset passwords directly within the app.
+A Flutter mobile application that integrates with WordPress APIs, allowing users to log in, register, reset passwords, and interact with WordPress content directly within the app.
+The app serves as a proof of concept for leveraging WordPress as a backend while providing a seamless native mobile experience.

 ## Documentation